DeepakVadgama/java-interview/topics/core/java-8.md

         .thenRun(() -> System.out.println(“done”)));
 ```

-So when you trigger this, then it immediately returns the CompletableFuture, and then you can check its methods below to check status and such if needed.
+So when you trigger this, it immediately returns the CompletableFuture, and you can check its methods below to check status and such.

 **Massive API**